 - Capacity models – Ability to view and determine resource capacity (labor/non-labor) based on the cause-and-effect relationships within the cost model.

 Establishing a cost optimization strategy, organizations can benefit from the following:

 - Enable all stakeholders to make more data-informed business decisions.

 - Improve the ability to identify, manage and control costs.

 - Increase productivity of people and processes.

 The Digital Difference

-Cherry Bekaert Digital Advisory helps organizations ignite growth by quickly assessing, transforming, and sustaining business strategies based upon priorities, strategic plans, and budget.
-Utilizing an agile and flexible approach, we help you to reengineer your business operations and services offered, examining each area with a focus on people, process, technology, and culture.
+Cherry Bekaert’s Digital Advisory practice helps companies ignite growth by quickly assessing, transforming and sustaining business strategies based upon priorities, strategic plans and budget.
+Utilizing an agile and flexible approach, we help you to reengineer your business operations and services, examining each area with a focus on people, process, technology and culture.